safe/safe/README.md

 ### Hey 👋🏼
+> It’s not a bug - it’s an undocumented feature

+#### About Me
-I'm Joe, a systems reliability engineer primarily focusing on compute and storage technologies and am based in London, UK
+I'm Joe, a systems reliability engineer primarily focusing on compute and storage technologies and am based in London, UK.

 #### Languages
 * PowerShell
 * Python